Trade relationships during and after a crisis: Data and variables

-I drop origin–terminal combinations accounting for less than 10\% of pre-shock trade value to remove rarely used routes.
-Remaining pairs are used to construct the binary relationship-level exposure measure: a relationship is \textit{exposed to the shock} if any of its origin–terminal routes are affected.
-For exporters with multiple farms, I restrict attention to those with neighboring municipalities, so any origin can classify the relationship’s exposure.\footnote{Fifteen exporters out of 71 with multiple farms do not meet this criterion and are excluded.} Relationships involving exporters not located on farms, or terminating before the pre-shock period, are excluded from the direct comparison.
-These relationships are nevertheless included when constructing firms’ relationship portfolios, since they remain part of the firm’s sourcing strategy. \\
+I drop origin--terminal combinations accounting for less than 10\% of a relationship's pre-shock trade value.
+The remaining origin--terminal pairs are used to construct the binary relationship-level exposure measure: a relationship is \textit{exposed to the shock} if at least one of its origin--terminal pairs is \textit{exposed}.
+For exporters with multiple farms, I restrict attention to those whose farms are located in neighboring municipalities, so that the farm location used for classification does not affect the exposure assignment.\footnote{Fifteen of the 72 exporters with multiple farms do not meet this criterion and are excluded.} Relationships involving intermediaries (non-producer exporters) or relationships terminating before the pre-shock period are excluded from the relationship-level exposure analysis.
+They are nevertheless retained when constructing importers' relationship portfolios, since they remain part of the firm's sourcing strategy.\\

-\textbf{Importer exposure}.\ I aggregate relationship-level exposure to construct importer-level exposure.
-Let $IE_j$ be the share of importer $j$’s relationships exposed:
+\textbf{Importer exposure}.\ I aggregate the relationship-level exposure to construct an importer-level measure.
+Let $\text{IE}_j$ denote the share of importer $j$'s relationships that are \textit{exposed to the shock}:

-where $E_{ij,0}=1$ indicates a relationship exposed to the shock.
-The denominator includes all active relationships, even those without an exposure measure denoted as ``\textit{NA}'' in the denominator.
-As an alternative measure, I also weight by pre-shock trade value $x_{ij}$ which I refer to as \textit{exposure weighted by trade}.
+where the subscript $0$ denotes the pre-shock period and $E_{ij,0}=1$ indicates that the relationship is \textit{exposed to the shock}.
+The denominator sums over importer $j$'s classifiable relationships in the pre-shock period; relationships for which exposure cannot be determined ($E_{ij,0}=\text{NA}$) are excluded.
+The rationale is conceptual: $\text{IE}_j$ is meant to capture the share of the importer's portfolio whose disruption status is observable, since treating unclassified relationships as non-exposed would mechanically attribute resilience to firms whose exposure is simply unmeasured.
+In practice, NA relationships account for a modest share of trade value (mean 24\%, median 15\%, SD 0.22), so the denominator choice has limited effect on the economic interpretation of the measure.\footnote{As a robustness check, I re-estimate the main specifications with NAs included in the denominator (mean exposure 0.18 versus 0.36).
+Results are reported in the Supplemental Appendix.}